SteveLauC/Notes/database/CMU15-445-2022-fall/Lecture3_Database_Storage_I.md

 4. Problems we are gonna figure out in this class

-   1. how the dbms represents the database in the disk file(letcture 3)
+   1. how the dbms represents the database in the disk file(lecture 3)
    2. how the dbms manages its memory and move data back and forth from the disk (between the disk file and the buffer pool)(lecture 5)